Skip to main content

 How to get started

-Interested in taking part?
-Sign up for the Climate Challenge mailing list here:
+Interested in taking part? join the competition mailing list below.

 More details of the 2026 Climate Challenge will be shared through the mailing list and on this page.